 One more thing.
 Make sure you use a wax designed for wood furniture.
 Some shoe and car waxes can cause problems on some finishes.

 A typical can of past wax cost less then $15.00 and if the lid is put back on properly after each use will last the average home owner 20 years or so.
-Now consider the advertisements that tell you to dust every week with there $3.00 per can spray polish.
+Now consider the advertisements that tell you to dust every week with their $3.00 per can spray polish.
 All right, now do the math.
 One $3.00 can a month for next 20 years ($720.00) verses one can for 20 years at $15.00.
 Next consider the time factor.
 Lets say it takes 5 minutes once a week to use a spray polish on your dinning room set.
 5 minutes times 52 weeks times 4 years: that's a little over 17 hours spent giving your set a non-protective shine.
 With past wax it took 5 hours to wax the first time then you spent 1 more hour per year doing the table top and chair arms the next 3 years, that's 8 hours spent giving your set a protective coating that has extended the life of the finish.

 What About Wax Buildup?